tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 2. Follow the instructions within the notebook to complete the task.
 When finished, your deployed model has now both [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) integration and data collection activated.

-3. Note that if there are errors when you make calls against the deployed web service after your enable app insights (last cell in the `Model Telemetry` notebook).
+3. Note that if there are errors (for example, `Too many requests for service compliance-classifier-service (overloaded)`) when you make calls against the deployed web service after your enable app insights (last cell in the `Model Telemetry` notebook).
 Please wait for 5 minutes and rerun the cell to make few calls against the deployed web service.

 ### Task 2: Check Application Insights telemetry